Abortion on the ballot: What’s happening in 10 key states

 It’s unclear.

-Polls consistently show that supporters of the more expansive abortion rights are more likely to back Democrats than Republicans.
+Polls consistently show that supporters of the more expansive abortion rights are more likely to back Democrats than to back Republicans.
 But data also suggest that a significant proportion of conservatives would be willing to vote in favor of an amendment favoring abortion rights as well as Republican candidates.

-In the swing state of Arizona, for example, recent polls show a supermajority of support for the proposed abortion amendment and show Mr. Trump with a slight lead over Ms. Harris.
-In Montana, incumbent Democratic Sen. Jon Tester is trailing in recent polls, but a 2023 survey found that 6-in-10 voters believe abortion should be legal in many or all circumstances.
+In the swing state of Arizona, for example, recent polls show a supermajority of support for the proposed abortion amendment and show Donald Trump with a slight lead over Kamala Harris.
+In Montana, incumbent Democratic Sen. Jon Tester is trailing in recent polls, but a 2023 survey found that 6 in 10 voters believe abortion should be legal in many or all circumstances.

-That’s bolstered hope among Missouri Democrats that the ballot measure will help their party’s candidates, says Steven Rogers, an associate professor of political science at Saint Louis University.
-But “if you look at political science research there isn’t a lot of evidence that it helps, that there’s reverse coattails,” he says.
+That’s bolstered hope among Missouri Democrats that the ballot measure will help their party’s candidates, says Steven Rogers, an associate professor of political science at St. Louis University.
+But “If you look at political science research, there isn’t a lot of evidence that it helps, that there’s reverse coattails,” he says.

 How these amendments could make a difference is in close races, if they bring more voters to the polls.
 With young women in particular – who overwhelmingly support abortion rights and Ms. Harris, but are not yet considered reliable voters – an abortion amendment could attract decisive votes, experts say.